Chiru language

-Chiru (Naga) is a Southern Naga language spoken mostly in Manipur.
+Purum is a Kuki-Chin language, belonging to the Northwestern or "Old Kuki" subfamily.

+spoken in Manipur and Assam.
 The Chiru population numbers approximately 8,599.
-It is an endangered spoken in three districts of Manipur: Senapati, Noney district of Manipur and Cachar district of Assam.
-Chiru has been recognized as a Scheduled Tribe of Manipur by the government of India since 1956 under "The Scheduled Castes and Scheduled Tribes Orders (Amendment) Act, Act No. 63 of 1956" Dated 25 September 1956.
-The total population of the native speakers of Chiru is only 8599 (Census of India: 2011).
-The native speakers have high proficiency in Meitei language.
-The language is neither used in schools nor in radio or mass media.
-Older people read and write in Meitei language (Manipuri language).
-The younger generation of Chiru speakers prefers Roman script.
+It is an endangered language spoken in only three districts of India: Kangpokpi, Noney districts of Manipur and Cachar district of Assam.
+The speakers of this language use Meitei language as their second language (L2).

+The Chiru language is neither used in schools nor in radio or mass media.
+Older people read and write in Meitei language.
+The younger generation of Chiru speakers prefers the Latin script.

 The Chirus are one of the earliest inhabitants of Manipur and Assam.
 Cheitharol Kumbaba, the Royal Chronicle of Manipur mentioned that King Meidingu Chalamba defeated the Chirus in 1554.
 This proves that the Chirus had settled in Manipur long before this period.
 It was also mentioned in the Royal Chronicles of Manipur that an incidence of Meitei King's incursion on Nungsai Chiru Village occurred on 22nd day of Wakching (December–January) 1729 during the reign of Maharaja Garibniwaz (Cheitharol Kumbaba: 1989:90).
 In spite of the considerably long period of their settlement in the two states (Manipur and Assam), the population of Chiru native speakers is shockingly very low.
 The growth rate of their population was extremely steady.
 This might be due to high mortality rate and low birth rate in the previous centuries.